bruinxiong/curvyILT/README.md

 **"GPU-Accelerated Inverse Lithography Towards High Quality Curvy Mask Generation."**
 *Proceedings of the 2025 International Symposium on Physical Design*, pp. 42–50, 2025.

+This repo is deprecated.
+Future maintenance will only happen in https://github.com/NVlabs/curvyILT

 ## Prepare